opencontrol/freedonia-compliance/README.md

 Welcome to Freedonia Compliance: Beginner Exercise for OpenControl
 ===================================================================

-This project repository demonstrates a simple System Security Plan generated using [OpenControl](http://opencontrol.xyz) model to automate cyber security compliance paperwork.
+This project repository demonstrates a simple `System Security Plan` generated using the [OpenControl](http://opencontrol.xyz) framework to automate security compliance paperwork.

 Audience
 ---------

-Anyone trying to get started with OpenControl, including:
+Anyone trying to get started with [OpenControl](http://opencontrol.xyz) or [Compliance-Masonry[(https://github.com/opencontrol/compliance-masonry), including:

 * FISMA newbies that don't want to write big word documents
 * FISMA experts that need a more efficent way of doing paper work